 Generic training is provided by the Data and Governance Team and covers managing information principles and compliance with data protection legislation.
-This training has been refreshed to be available in the new Talent and Learn system.
-This is supported by regular global updates to remind employees about protocols related to the security of information.
+This is supported by regular global updates to remind employees about protocols related to the security of information and any new relevant policies.
 SET as the Information Asset Owners also receive bespoke training sourced externally to enable them to perform their role.